 - The Art of the Start by Guy Kawasaki: What does it take to turn your idea into action?
-Focusing on entrepreneurship and what it takes to start a business, The Art of the Start is a must read for any business owner looking for advice on issues such as writing a business plan, recruiting, raising capital, and branding.
-This book is the essential guide for anyone starting any type of business and will help guide you through your adventure.
+Focusing on entrepreneurship and what it takes to start a business, The Art of the Start is a must-read for any business owner looking for advice on issues such as writing a business plan, recruiting, raising capital, and branding.
+This book is an essential guide for anyone starting any type of business and will help guide you through your adventure.

 - Made to Stick by Chip and Dan Heath: Made to Stick reveals the anatomy of ideas that “stick” and lays out foolproof methods for making ideas stickier.
 Transforming the way you communicate ideas, Made to Stick shows us the principles of successful ideas at work—and how we can apply these rules to making our own messages “stick.”

 - Delivering Happiness by Tony Hsieh: This is Hsieh’s first book, but he is no rookie to the world of business.
 Sharing the lessons he has learned in business and life, Delivering Happiness details his life as an entrepreneur, from running a pizza business to founding LinkExchange (acquired by Microsoft for $265 million), being the CEO of Zappos, and more.
 Showing how a very different corporate culture is a powerful model for achieving success Hsieh emphasizes that concentrating on the happiness of those around you can dramatically increase your own.